Last Updated on by Karl

 1. How Reddit Works

 Reddit is all about user-generated content that can be upvoted or downvoted by users.
-Submissions that get lots of upvotes are moved to the Hot page.
+Submissions that get lots of upvotes move to the Hot page.

 If you're completely new to Reddit, Edublogs has a series of videos on how to set up and use subreddits:

 One thing you should know about Reddit is that it's huge, and the sheer number of submissions makes it difficult to stand out.
 Plus, the platform implements updates at the speed of light so you should at least try to keep up.